ElliotFriedman/global-reentrancy-locks/README.md

 # Global Reentrancy Lock

 The Global Reentrancy Lock provides a base class for implementing a reentrancy lock mechanism with multiple lock levels.
-The project is inspired by the OpenZeppelin reentrancy guard smart contracts, and it is designed to work with Solidity 0.8.13.
+The project is inspired by the OpenZeppelin reentrancy guard smart contracts.
 This readme will guide you through the project structure and help you understand how to use the base class in your own contracts.

 ## Table of Contents
 - [Project Structure](#project-structure)